SharePoint Server 2013 End of Support

 Microsoft Teams and SharePoint Online: How are they integrated?

-I have been asked numerous times about the integration of Microsoft Teams and SharePoint Online and where you manage their integration.
-I am going to begin with some basic points and then share some specific configuration settings associated with both of these M365 services.
-After accessing the Microsoft Teams interface and you want to create a new team, you can choose whether you create a public or private team, and when the new team is created it creates a new SharePoint site.
+You’re probably wondering about the integration of Microsoft Teams and SharePoint Online and where to manage their integration.
+After I cover some basics, I’ll share some specific configuration settings associated with both of these M365 services.
+When you need to create a new team in the Microsoft Teams interface, you can choose whether to create a public or private team.
+When the new team is created, it creates a new SharePoint site.
 This new SharePoint site is connected to the Files tab located in the channels associated with that team.
-While in the teams channel if you click the… Read More
+While you’re still in the Teams channel, if you click the Open in SharePoint option, you’re brought to the SharePoint site… Read More

 Continue Reading